Host blacklisted - Found on Realtime Black List server blocklist.address.is.wrong.spamhaus.org

 - Here's an overview of legal action against Alan Brown, I believe around the same times as ORBS was imploding.
 Apparently he was sued for defamation over this newsgroup post, and lost.
 (More commentary on that here, from someone else involved, writing about it a couple of years after the fact.)

-- This Register article talks about the legal action against Alan Brown and ORBS regarding Alan's blacklisting of Xtra and Actrix.
-Courts found that they were falsely listed on the ORBS blacklist.
+- This Register article talks about the legal action against Alan Brown and ORBS regarding Alan's listing of Xtra and Actrix.
+Courts found that they were falsely listed on the ORBS blocking list.

 - An Actrix rep points out that the reason they were listed is due to getting sucked into the disagreement between Alan Brown and Domainz Followups from others indicate that the Actrix IP address was listed as an open relay input.
 According to Actrix, it was not an open relay.